benji300/joplin-note-tabs/README.md

 # Joplin Note Tabs

-Joplin Note Tabs is a plugin to extend the UX and UI of [Joplin's](https://joplinapp.org/) desktop application.
+Note Tabs is a plugin to extend the UX and UI of [Joplin's](https://joplinapp.org/) desktop application.

 It allows to open several notes at once in tabs and pin them to be kept open.